 Being a mom is no easy task.
-So why is there so much pressure on us to perform at our peak 24/7?
-Mom rage is something so many of us experience.
-But the biggest problem is not many of us are comfortable with speaking about it publicly.
-If you’ve experienced that rage with your children, this is for you.
+So, why is there so much pressure on us to perform at our peak 24/7?
+“Mom rage” is something so many of us experience.
+But the biggest problem is that not many of us are comfortable speaking about it publicly.
+If you’ve experienced that rage with your children, this article is for you.

 Mom Rage Is Real

 As moms, we wear a million hats most days — we are the head chef, chauffeur, nurse, tutor, maid, and more.
 With all these responsibilities and efforts toward being a good mom and partner, this is where the rage can set in.
 We ask ourselves, “Why don’t I have the help?”
 “Why am I doing all this and then some alone?”
 “When do I have time for myself and not only for my family and children?”
 If you feel this way, you’re not alone!

 What Is Mom Rage and Where Does It Come From?

 Motherhood is a time of great stress and responsibilities, and it can sometimes be hard to navigate.
 The term “Mom Rage” has become increasingly popular and gained traction in a post by author and mother Minna Dubin for the New York Times.1 She explored the term as linking rage, or angry mothers, to the contradiction many women face regarding motherhood and how they are expected to express their emotions.
 The concept of a “good mother” is that she will appropriately manage her emotions, revel in “mother work,” and scrutinize and manage her behavior to be a role model for her children.2,3